 This global mass movement was birthed in the throne room of the creator of the universe (Daniel 2:44-45, Psalms 22:27, Isaiah 9:7, Malachi 1:11).
 The plan was to bring the entire planet, with its myriad of cultures and nations, back into relationship with the creator of the universe (Habakkuk 2:14).
 This mass movement’s epicentre was Galilee and its target was the ends of the earth (Acts 1:8).
 Jesus still commands and controls this ongoing mission through the leading of the Holy Spirit (Matthew 16:16-18, John 16:13-14).

-Unpacking the earliest days of this amazing movement began is the purpose of this essay.
+Unpacking the earliest days of this amazing movement and how it began is the purpose of this essay.

 2. HOW IT STARTED

 In executing his divine master plan Jesus methodically spent most of his ministry establishing a rapidly-expanding church planting mass movement in Galilee.
-He did this by first of all ministering to the masses, then gathering keen followers from those masses, calling leaders out from among those followers, training these leaders to duplicate everything he had done, and they in turn trained others as leaders on an ever-expanding ripple going out to the whole world.
+He did this by first of all ministering to the masses, or by encountering and challenging individuals to follow him, then gathering keen followers from those people, calling leaders out from among those followers, training these leaders to duplicate everything he had done, and they in turn trained others as leaders on an ever-expanding ripple going out to the whole world.

 Luke 3-10 methodically records Jesus as he trained, sent, empowered and released these emerging leaders into his experimental Galilean harvest field in ever-larger numbers.
 Jesus was continually training future leaders, and once they were trained, he asked them to train many more future leaders.
 This divinely ordained leadership and church planting system was meant to be the test run and template for all future global evangelism.